Not sure which size or format of scent to get? Read this

 For tips on taking good care of, and getting the best from, your soy candle: visit the candle care post

-Everything you might like to know about reed diffusers can be found in this reed diffuser post
+And everything you might like to know about reed diffusers can be found in this reed diffuser post